jefferysmith/backbone-grails-cellar/readme.md

 2. Consuming these services using Backbone.js client application

 ## Notes ##
-Forked version of original wine cellar application.
+Forked version of the original wine cellar application.

 ## Run from Grails command prompt: ##

-TBD
+1. run `grails run-app` to start the app in the default grails container (localhost:8080)

 ## View in Eclipse ##

-1. run 'grails integrate-with --eclipse' to generate the eclipse project files
+1. run `grails integrate-with --eclipse` to generate the eclipse project files
 2. import the project into Eclipse (inside Eclipse: File->Import->Existing Project into Workspace)